IreneKilgannon/pands-weekly-tasks/README.md

 If a negative number is entered:

     Please enter a positive number: -9
-    The number entered must be a posive number.
+    Error: The number entered must be a posive number.
 You entered -9.0.

 _References_